sheepie20/learnai/README.md

 - Together AI for the powerful language models
 - FastAPI for the awesome web framework
 - The open-source community for various libraries and tools used in this project
+- MathJax, marked.js, and highlight.js for rich chat and note formatting